 River Torrens Linear Park Bike Ride from St Peters to Bonython Park

 Our family ride this day was from St Peters to Bonython Park.
 The path follows the line of the River Torrens and takes you all the way into the city.
-Some of the places we rode past included Adelaide Zoo, the Adelaide Festival Centre, Adelaide Convention Centre and Elder Park.
+Some of the places we rode past included Adelaide Zoo, the Adelaide Festival Centre, Adelaide Oval, Adelaide Convention Centre and Elder Park.

 Once in the city there are lots of grassy areas to take a rest, get off the bikes and stretch the legs.
-Here you can take a look around at the new Riverbank Precinct, including the newly completed footbridge across to Adelaide Oval.
+Here you can take a look around at the Riverbank Precinct, including the impressive footbridge across to Adelaide Oval.
 If it’s a nice day and you still have energy to burn there are always Captain Jollys Paddleboats for a bit of fun on the water.

 Bonython Park Playspace

 The trail from Elder Park then continues past the North Adelaide Golf Course, the Torrens Weir and the Old Adelaide Gaol before you arrive at the fabulous Bonython Park Playspace, one of Adelaide’s most popular playgrounds.
 There are bike racks here to lock up your bikes so the children can stop for a play.